Skip to main content

 Exports all the requirements of an audit along with the constraints on each requirement.

-reset_cache: [Optional] If set to true, it updates the cache of all audits.
+Optional: If set to true, it updates the cache of all audits.
 Helpful in the case where the cache needs to be updated to export the latest data (Especially type strings).
-Note: this can significantly increase export time.
+This is generally for developers to run from backend.
+Will generally timeout through the URL

 Sample API URL: